emmet-horgan/emmet-horgan.github.io/content/posts/2025/dft-from-cft.md

 $$ \omega = 2\pi \frac{f}{f_s} = 2\pi $$
 $$ f = f_s $$

 Meaning that the period is equal to the sampling frequency.
-This is the effect of sampling in the input, which causes repetitions of the spectrum in the frequency domain.
-This is where the nyquist limit of sampling signal at _at least_ twice the frequency of the largest frequency component of the input signal comes from.
+This is the effect of sampling the input, which causes repetitions of the spectrum in the frequency domain.
+This is where the nyquist limit sampling theorem comes from, where you must sample the signal with a frequency of _at least_ twice the frequency of the largest frequency component of the input signal.
 The reason being that if we increase the sampling rate, the period of the repetitions increases in the frequency domain.
 If we sample at least with a frequency of twice the largest frequency component, we can guarantee that the spectrum repetitions are separated.
 If we do not, then the repetitions can overlap which causes aliasing.
-Its difficult to imagine this based on text, but I'm feeling too lazy to pull out a python terminal right now.
+Its difficult to imagine this based on text, but I'm feeling too lazy to pull out a python terminal right now to plot an example.

 We showed previously that the complex exponentials in the continuous Fourier transform were orthogonal because their inner product resulted in the dirac delta function.
 The dirac delta function is a distribution defined over an infinite range.
 The complex exponentials used in the discrete time Fourier transform are also defined over an infinite range so their orthogonality should hold, but lets just make sure for kicks, why not ?